To enable the physically challenged to live with dignity and to have a productive, meaningful and independent life.

 Saint Giles, Patron Saint of ABLE

-Saint Giles is the patron saint of cripples and is also invoked as a saint for childhood fears, convulsions, depression, particularly in Normandy.
+Saint Giles is the patron saint of cripples and is also invoked as a saint for childhood fears, convulsions and depression, particularly in Normandy.

 In medieval art, he is depicted with his symbol, the hind.
 His emblem is also an arrow.
 Giles is one of the Fourteen Holy Helpers, and the only non-martyr, initially invoked as protection against the Black Death.
 His feast day is 1 September.